Muster-Suchen-und-Erkennen/muse-pattern-mining/MUSE Analytics/readme.md

 ```

 This will create one model for every row.
 You can copy a row to make different models predicting the same mining column.
+Ìf the generated name exceeds 100 characters in length the input columns get replaced by a hash.
+For human readable hashes please install `humanhash`.
+If a column with name `filename` is present in the csv, than the filename is read from this column.

 You can also specify the mining model to use as base for model creation: